ProgramComputer/meals-dessert/README.md

 # meals-dessert
 ![demo](./demo.gif)
-* Tested on IOS 17 on Swift 5
+* Tested on IOS 17 using Swift 5 on iPhone 15
 * Sign with account if needed
 * Uses swift package KingFisher
 # Steps